krismckay/example_code/P1-BusyYears/README.md

 I've used an example data set of 500 entries to test.

 ## Output
-The output for each of the versions is the same however the script timer would show a a different run speed:
+The output for each of the versions is the same, showing the list of the busiest years and the run speed.
+With the provided example data a single year is listed, but for other sample sets it may list multiple years.
+I may update this to show the counts as well (which are available to be output).

     started...
     Array